Neural Volume Super-Resolution: Additional Evaluations

-In Tab.~\ref{tab:reconst} we quantitatively quantify the capability of each of the compared methods to produce super-resolved outputs that are geometrically consistent across viewing directions.
-While this consistency is less important when examining each output independently, it becomes crucial when merging the outputs into a video trajectory, where geometric inconsistencies across adjacent viewing direction manifest themselves as prominent fidgeting-like temporal artifacts.
-Therefore, to demonstrate the advantage of our volumetric SR approach, we render a series of `fly-over' videos corresponding to the rendered scenes.
-In the the first part of the attached video we compare our super-resolved outputs (on the left) with renderings corresponding to various baselines (on the right), demonstrating the significance of producing geometrically consistent reconstructions.
-Note how reconstructions by existing image SR methods on the left hand side exhibit jittering artifacts, in contrast to our method on the left hand side.
+The results in Tab.~\ref{tab:reconst} demonstrate the advantage of our approach in terms of reconstruction quality, as measured independently on each rendered novel view.
+However, a key advantage of directly super-resolving the volumetric representation of the scene is that the added high-frequency, fine details are consistent across different views.
+While this consistency is hard to assess when examining each output independently, it becomes apparent when merging the outputs into a video trajectory, where geometric inconsistencies across adjacent viewing direction manifest themselves as prominent fidgeting-like temporal artifacts.
+Therefore, to demonstrate the advantage of our volumetric SR approach, we compile a series of `fly-over' videos corresponding to the rendered scenes.
+Please refer to the attached video files `RealWorldScenes.mp4' and `SyntheticScenes.mp4' to view side-by-side comparisons of results rendered through different methods operating in 3D (including ours) with results by methods that apply 2D SR (including video SR~\cite{geng2022video_sr}) in post processing.
+Please note the sharper results produced by our method, as well as the prominent jittering artifacts introduced by 2D SR post processing baselines.